About secular left

-Doug Berger is the founder and editor and is responsible for the entire content and operation of the blog.
+Doug Berger is the founder and host and is responsible for the entire content and operation of the podcast.
 He’s the person to contact should you need to in regard to the topics presented here.
-He is also the host of the Secular Left podcast.
+He is also the host of the Glass City Humanist podcast.

 Doug has been a member of the Humanist Community of Central Ohio since 1995, serving as its President from 2001 to 2002 and serving on the Board of Directors off and on from 1995 to 2014.
 He was the editor of the Central Ohio Humanist, HCCO’s newsletter from 2000 to 2007.
 HCCO named Doug their Humanist of the Year in 2013

 Doug was the co-chair for the Secular Coalition for Ohio, a chapter of the Secular Coalition for America, from 2013-2018

 Doug is a proud Atheist.
 Nontheism helps him deal with the world in which he lives.